deanagan/frankenstein/DockerNotes.md

 ## Docker build
-docker build --pull -t card-collection .
+docker build --pull -t seed-collection .

 ## Docker run
-docker run -p 8081:8081 -d --name card-collection card-collection
+docker run -p 8081:8081 -d --name seed-collection seed-collection

 ## Using postman, we can access the API at 8081

 # Docker stop
-docker stop card-collection
+docker stop seed-collection

 # Docker check container in use
 docker ps -a